-One tried-and-true method of finding a professional advisor to help you plan your financial future is to ask your friends and relatives.
+One tried-and-true method of finding a professional advisor is to ask your friends and relatives.
 But, unfortunately, that isn’t as easy as it sounds.
-The truth is you can’t ask just anyone; you need to ask someone who shares your goals and values, whose advisor does what you want an advisor to do.
-That means giving some thought to what you want from an advisor, to what your purpose is for seeking financial advice.
+The truth is you can’t ask just anyone.
+You need to ask someone who:

-So establish your criteria.
-Then if you have a good friend whose advisor is doing for him what you want an advisor to do for you, ask for a referral.
+So establish your criteria first.
+Then start asking around.
+Do you know anyone whose advisor does for them what you want an advisor to do for you?
+Ask for a referral.

-“Ask a friend you trust,” says veteran Sun Life Financial advisor Brian Burlacoff1, who joined Burlacoff Financial Services Inc. in Toronto in 1989.
-“Ask someone who is financially responsible.”
+“Ask a friend you trust,” says veteran Sun Life Financial advisor Brian Burlacoff.1 “Ask someone who is financially responsible.”

-Then you are ready to meet your candidates for the job of your advisor.
-You are looking for the best fit with your goals, values and personality.
+Then you’re ready to meet your candidates for the job of your advisor.
+Remember, you’re looking for the best fit with your goals, values and personality.

-“Find someone with whom you are comfortable,” suggests Sun Life Financial advisor Brent McKay2, a long-time veteran of the financial services industry and a member of the family-run business McKay Insurance & Financial Services Inc. in Simcoe, Ont.
-“Trust is a big issue; it has to be someone you can trust, someone with whom you can build rapport.”
+“Find someone with whom you’re comfortable,” suggests Sun Life Financial advisor Brent McKay2, a long-time veteran of the financial services industry.
+“Trust is a big issue.
+It has to be someone you can trust, someone with whom you can build rapport.”

 Choosing a financial advisor can be an important step in the road to financial security.
-Once you have found the right person, you will be ready to set off on your journey.
+Once you have found the right person, you’ll be ready to set off on your journey.

 - Ready to talk to an advisor?
 Find an advisor near you